Basil Hall Chamberlain: Japan

 Chamberlain landed in Japan on 29 May 1873, employed by the Japanese government as an o-yatoi gaikokujin.
 He taught at the Imperial Japanese Naval Academy in Tokyo from 1874 to 1882.
 His most important position, however, was as professor of Japanese at Tokyo Imperial University beginning in 1886.
 It was here that he gained his reputation as a student of Japanese language and literature.
 (He was also a pioneering scholar of the Ainu and Ryukyuan languages.)
 His many works include the first translation of the Kojiki into English (1882), A Handbook of Colloquial Japanese (1888), Things Japanese (1890), and A Practical Guide to the Study of Japanese Writing (1905).
 A keen traveller despite chronic weak health, he cowrote (with W. B. Mason) the 1891 edition of A Handbook for Travellers in Japan, of which revised editions followed.

 Chamberlain was a friend of the writer Lafcadio Hearn, once a colleague at the university, but the two became estranged over the years.
 Percival Lowell dedicated his travelogue Noto: An Unexplored Corner of Japan (1891) to Chamberlain.

 Chamberlain sent many Japanese artefacts to the Pitt Rivers Museum at Oxford.

-He left Japan in 1911 and moved to Geneva, where he lived until his death in 1935.
+He left Japan in March 1911 and moved to Geneva, where he lived until his death in 1935.